revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 [1, 2, 3, 4]

 </blockquote>

 </details>

 ---

-5. If a function doesn’t have a return statement at the end of the function, is it valid in python?
+5.If a function doesn’t have a return statement at the end of the function, is it valid in python?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)